 Since our products are derived from hemp, there are no known harmful side effects to CBD for dogs.
 If you administer too much CBD to your pet, you might notice they become a bit lethargic.
 In that instance, stop administering and watch your dog’s behavior.
 If their sluggish behavior doesn’t improve, then consult their veterinarian immediately.

-When your dog regains their energy, you now know what serving size exceeds their CBD threshold.
+When your dog regains their energy, you now know what serving size exceeds its CBD threshold.
 Cut the serving down in the future and pay attention to their behavior.

 CBD Oil Dosage for Dogs